 Nigerian businesses, financial and government agencies largely depend on their perceptions and micro assessment of consumers’ expectation in making decisions.
-At best, they draw conclusion on the business environment based on information from their immediate surroundings while the minority conduct surveys that are time and money consuming.
-However, the introduction of these indices provides indicators that will ensure stakeholders can detect and respond to changes in consumer behavior, the economy and the business environment in Nigeria.
+At best, they draw conclusion on the business environment based on information from their immediate surroundings while the minorities conduct surveys that are time and money consuming.
+However, the introduction of these indices provides indicators that will ensure stakeholders can detect and respond to changes in consumer behavior, the economy, and the business environment in Nigeria.

 The NOIPolls Personal Well-Being Index (PWBI)

 The NOIPolls Personal Well-Being Index (PWBI) for the month of April 2015 experienced a decline to stand at 43.2-points in April 2015 from 45.3-points in March 2015; thus showing a continuous decline from January 2015.
 Analysis of the individual indicators which constitutes the PWBI revealed differences in assessment of Nigerians on several attributes of their lives.
 Nigerians are most satisfied in terms of Physical Health (72.7-points), Social Interaction (77.4-points), andReligion(87.2-points).
 Nigerians are neutral in terms of Achievement in Life(50.3-points) and Personal Security (56.7-points), while Nigerians are not contented with their Standard of Living (48.7-points), and Personal Economic Situation (39.0-points).
 The Economic Situation Index has remained the lowest ranked indicator for over sixteen months.

 Trend analysis revealed that all indicators that makeup the PWBI experienced a decline in the month of April 2015; the Health index experienced the highest decline with 4.6-points.